Microb-vn/PoShMediaNames/README.md

 - When no valid EXIF data could be extracted from the picture, the EXIF date&time will be set to what was found by the filename analyses or the file's date&time of creation.
 When that happens, the Camera details in the EXIF data will be set to Model:SCRIPT, Make:PoShMediaNames_V1.0, ImageDescription:DESCRIPTION IS AUTO ADDED BY MEDIA ORGANIZER SCRIPT.
 Only when the NewDateTime parameter of the settingsfile is hardcoded to a date, that date will be used to update the EXIF datetime field.

+> Warning: Always be carefull not to run the script twice against the same files.
+The first filename date changes may have affected the filennames in such away that the date recognition rules for the filenames no longer apply.
+This can have undesired side effects!

 ## Configuration

 The configuration is arranged with a *settings.json* file.
 This file typically looks like this: